huggingface/blog/lematerial.md

 | v.1.0 | <ul><li><strong>Data collection and merging</strong> from various sources: Materials Project, Alexandria and OQMD datasets, including multiple fields and DFT functionals (PBE, PBESol, SCAN). </li><li><strong>Data cleaning</strong>: identify and remove datapoints not conforming to the set standard (e.g. with non-compatible calculations). </li><li><strong>Standardization</strong>: uniformly format the set of fields across databases, using Optimade standard </li><li><strong>Material fingerprint</strong>: attribute a unique identifier to each material with a well benchmarked hashing function, enabling to remove duplicates</li><li><strong>Accessibility and visualization</strong>: propose several tools to easily explore and visualize the proposed new dataset (spits, phase diagrams, material explorer, property explorer)</li></ul>  | Dec.
 10, 2024 |
 | v.1.1 | <ul><li><strong>New data</strong>: calculate charge data for many materials in Materials Project database (additional 53k data </li>points), band gaps information, unified energy correction scheme<li><strong>Evaluation</strong>: Code hashing function benchmarks</li><li><strong>New functions</strong>: Material similarity metric and retriever tool of similar structures</li><li><strong>New models</strong>: Equiformerv2 and FAENet trained on the data</li><li><strong>Data validation</strong>: check for compatibility of fields, formatting, etc.</li></ul> | Q1 2025 |
 | Future releases | <li><strong>New data</strong>: release of r2SCAN data from Materials Project </li><li><strong>New surface datasets</strong>: OC20 & OC22 datasets and ability to cover other models than bulk (surface and slab+ads and molecule structures)</li><li><strong>Further harmonisation</strong>: include trajectories across MPTrj, OMat24 in similar format, include relational data in our DB </li> | Q2 2025 |
+**We offer different datasets and subsets,** enabling tailored workflows for researchers depending on their needs (consistent calculations, deduplicating materials, or comprehensive exploration):

+- **Compatibility:** these subsets only provides calculations which are compatible to mix.
+This is available in 3 functionals today (PBE, PBESol and SCAN)
+- **Non-compatible:** this subset provides all materials not included in the compatibility subsets.
+- [**LeMat-BulkUnique**](https://huggingface.co/datasets/LeMaterial/LeMat-BulkUnique) : this dataset split provides de-duplicated material using our structure fingerprint algorithm.
+It is available in 3 subsets, for PBE, PBESol, and SCAN functionals.
+More Details on the dataset can be found on [🤗Hugging Face](https://huggingface.co/datasets/LeMaterial/LeMat-BulkUnique)
 ## Integrating a well-benchmarked materials fingerprint

 Beside building this standardized dataset, one of the key contribution of LeMaterial is to propose a definition of a material fingerprint through a **hashing function** that assigns a unique identifier to each material.

-Current approaches to identifying a material as novel relative to a database have predominantly relied on similarity metrics, which necessitate a combinatorial effort to screen the existing database for novelty. **To provide for faster detection of novelty in a dataset, Entalpic proposes a hashing method to compute the fingerprint of a material.
+Current approaches to identifying a material as novel relative to a database have predominantly relied on similarity metrics, which necessitate a combinatorial effort to screen the existing database for novelty.
+To provide faster novelty detection in a dataset, Entalpic introduces a hashing method to compute the fingerprint of a material.

 ![image.png](https://huggingface.co/datasets/LeMaterial/admin/resolve/main/Hash%20Function.jpeg)